5 min read

 We might not be able to see all life below water, but preserving our oceans is one of the most significant environmental challenges we face today.

-Three-quarters of our planet is covered by oceans.
-We live in a water world where oceans feed almost half of all people on Earth, provide a home for millions of animal species – hundreds of thousands of which have yet to be identified – and regulate the global temperature.
-Yet, we have treated these life-giving oceans so poorly that around 40% of marine ecosystems have been damaged.
+Three-quarters of our planet is covered by the oceans.
+They provide a home for millions of animal species – hundreds of thousands of which have yet to be identified – and regulate the global temperature.

 GVI helps to support UN SDG 14 by providing volunteers with opportunities to learn marine survey techniques and contribute to the ongoing study and protection of the world’s oceans.